microsoft/mlops-llm-application-service/python/sk_financial_analyst/README.md

 You need to create three secrets:
 - `AOAI-BASE-ENDPOINT`: this is the base endpoint of your Azure OpenAI deployment.

-- `BING-SEARCH-API-KEY`: this is the API key for the Bing Search service.
+- `BING-SEARCH-API-KEY`: this is the API key for the Bing Search service. you will need to create the bing web search resource from Azure portal and then navigate to your resource's keys & endpoint blade to retrieve the keys.

 - `SEC-IDENTITY`: this is an identity in the form of `<your name> <your email address>` that is needed for the application to make requests to the SEC Edgar database to get financial statements.

-- `BING-SEARCH-API-KEY`: you will need to create the bing web search resource from Azure portal and then navigate to your resource's keys & endpoint blade to retrieve the keys.

 Follow [this documentation](https://learn.microsoft.com/en-us/azure/key-vault/general/security-features#controlling-access-to-key-vault-data) to learn how to configure access for reading / writing secrets in Azure Key Vault.